Cambridge Heath: History

-By around 2005, Vyner Street had become a hub of the East London art scene.
-Between 2005 and 2008, the EEL established the Vyner Street Festival with the local Victory Pub as a family festival with local bands, artists and market traders, this has a different theme every year, with the Red Arrows performing flyover in 2008.
-By 2012, however, many artists had moved out due to the effects of the Great Recession as well as the 2012 Olympics.
-A documentary film was released in the same year titled Vyner Street: this was a short observational piece about two different worlds living inconspicuously and side by side in the same place.

 Cambridge Heath station was chosen in 2018 for a historic trial with a pay-by-face system that may end the need for station barriers, due to its low passenger volumes and having no gates.

 Governance

-Cambridge Heath is in the constituency of Bethnal Green and Bow represented by the Labour Party's Rushanara Ali (since 2010) in the House of Commons of the UK Parliament.
+Cambridge Heath is in the constituency of Bethnal Green and Stepney represented by the Labour Party's Rushanara Ali (since 2010) in the House of Commons of the UK Parliament.

 London overall has a directly elected, executive Mayor of London, currently Sadiq Khan with strong powers in transport, construction planning and long-term strategies.
 The mayor is scrutinised, and can be steered by the London Assembly; both Mayor and Assembly face regular elections.
 Its City and East seat is held by Labour's Unmesh Desai.